 Intimacy Direction and Coordination

 Izzi King is a Chicago-based Intimacy Professional.
-Izzi is halfway through their year-long IPTC certification and holds a certificate in Mental Health First Aid.
+Izzi will graduate from the inaugural, in—person IPTC certification program run through The Theatre School at DePaul University in March 2026.
+Izzi also holds their certificate in Mental Health First Aid.

 My Values

-• Being people-first to me means that on the hierarchy of what needs to be taken care of in any space, at the very top are the humans in the room and their needs.
-Being people-first means that in order for anything productive or helpful to happen, the people need to be taken care of first.
+Being people-first to me means that on the hierarchy of what needs to be taken care of in any space, at the very top are the humans in the room and their needs.
 To me, what’s most important is not the characters, the story, the timeline, or the production schedule, but the folks who are making it all happen.
-I honestly think that if someone is not in a healthy space to do the work, then the work itself will not be high quality.
+I honestly think that if someone is not in a healthy, sustainable space to do the work, then the work itself will not be high quality.

 I will not compromise an actor's need for a break in favor of a production schedule.
 I will not compromise someone needing to step back or drink water for a shot list or rehearsal timeline.
 While I know these things are important, what is more important to me is the care of the needs of the people who are doing the work.
 This does not mean schedules, timelines, and deadlines are lost on me; I still understand that, at the end of the day, the work needs to be done.
 However, I believe that only the best, most productive work can happen if everyone’s basic needs are met and the space is accessible to them.
 This kind of framework is centered on care, on taking each person as they are, and on doing my best to support their needs.